Alonso Rodriguez

-Alphonsus (Alonso) Rodriguez, SJ (1538 in Valladolid, Spain – 21 February 1616 in Seville) was a Spanish Jesuit priest and spiritual writer of renown.
+Alphonsus (Alonso) Rodriguez (1538 in Valladolid, Spain – 21 February 1616 in Seville) was a Spanish Jesuit priest and spiritual writer.
 His writings, a single book, underline much the ascetical dimension of religious life.

 Life

-When twenty years of age he entered the Society of Jesus, and after completing his studies taught moral theology for twelve years at the College of Monterey, and subsequently filled the posts of master of novices for twelve more years, of rector for seventeen years, and of spiritual guide at Cordova for eleven years.
+When twenty years of age, Rodriguez entered the Society of Jesus.
+After completing his studies taught moral theology for twelve years at the College of Monterey, and subsequently filled the posts of master of novices for twelve more years, of rector for seventeen years, and of spiritual guide at Cordova for eleven years.
 As master of novices he had under his charge Francisco Suárez, the celebrated theologian.